 Jalview maintains a list of external database references for each sequence in an alignment.
-These are listed in a tooltip when the mouse is moved over the sequence ID18.
-Sequences retrieved using the sequence fetcher will always have at least one database reference, but alignments imported from a file, or retrieved from alignment datasources like PFAM, generally have no database references.
+These are listed in a tooltip when the mouse is moved over the sequence ID when the $View \Rightarrow Sequence ID$ Tooltip \Rightarrow Show Database Refs option is enabled.
+Sequences retrieved using the sequence fetcher will always have at least one database reference, but alignments imported from an alignment file generally have no database references.